Integration, devices, protocols and technologies¶

 What video streaming protocols and players does Peer5 support?

-Peer5 currently supports HLS and MPEG Dash streaming protocols.
-We also support JW, Video.js, Shaka, Radiant, Flow, Kaltura, Theo, Bitmovin and Clappr players.
-We constantly integrate with new technologies.
-If you are interested in using Peer5 with different technologies, please let us know and we will see if we can accommodate you.
+Peer5 currently supports the HLS and MPEG DASH streaming protocols.
+We also support the JW, Video.js, Shaka, Radiant, Flow, Kaltura, Brightcove, Theo, Bitmovin and Clappr video players (see full list here).
+And we're constantly integrating with new technologies.
+If you are interested in using Peer5 with technologies that we don’t already support, please let us know and we will see if we can accommodate you.

 Does Peer5 work on mobile devices?